Bob Burnquist: Early life

-Burnquist was born in Rio de Janeiro, Brazil to an American father of Swedish descent and a Brazilian mother.
+Burnquist was born in Rio de Janeiro, Brazil to parents Dean Riley Burnquist and Dora Silva.
+His father is American of Swedish descent, while his mother is Brazilian from Minas Gerais.
+He has two sisters, Rebecca and Milena.
 He began his skateboarding training in his hometown of São Paulo at 11 years old, and turned professional at 14.
 He holds dual citizenship in Brazil and the United States.

 Career

 Burnquist's specialties are switch stance skateboarding, and creating vert tricks.
 He has a signature trick called the "Wee Willy grind".

-In 2000, Burnquist won the X Games' best trick contest, with his famous Fakie 5-0 with a fakie kickflip off of the grind bar.
+In 2000, Burnquist won the X Games' best trick contest, with his famous Fakie 5–0 with a fakie kickflip off of the grind bar.

 Burnquist's biggest success to date came in the vert contest at the 2001 X Games.
 Prior to his final run (the last run of the event), he was sitting in second place behind two-time defending champion, Bucky Lasek.
 Burnquist produced a flawless run, including multiple tricks that had never been seen before and, as a result, were unnamed.
 Burnquist was rewarded with a score of 98 out of 100, the second highest score ever given in any X Games skateboarding event, behind only Bucky Lasek's score of a 98.50 the year before.

 Burnquist won a gold medal in the 2005 X Games Best Trick vert contest, placing fourth in the vert section, and sixth in the Big Air contest.

 In 2006, Burnquist completed a BASE jump after attempting a 50-50 into the Grand Canyon.
 The first attempt nearly cost Burnquist his life after he missed the rail and fell out of control, before regaining himself and successfully deploying his parachute.
 After some adjustments to the take-off ramp, his second attempt went flawlessly.
 This stunt was shown in an episode of the television show Stunt Junkies.